A technology stack is the combination of different programming languages, frameworks, and tools that help you create web and mobile applications.

 If you run into a problem with this database, you can easily find answers about how to fix it from other users.
 Recently, PostgreSQL introduced JSON columns to their program.

 With this addition, programmers and developers are able to deal with less structured data with ease.
-Having a powerful and easy to use the database for your new program will make security and functionality a breeze.
+Having a powerful and easy-to-use database for your new program will make security and functionality a breeze.

 Make the Right Decision